In the studio with Shaka Dendy, 2019. Photos by Cassandra Rodriguez for Boston Art Review, Issue 04: The Public Art Issue.

 AB: The materials you’ve chosen for Monuments to Gestures of Incompleteness (III & VI) are basketballs and milk crates.
 Can you tell me more about the milk crates?

 SD: Formally, I like the simplicity of using a circle and a square, and then putting the ball in the crate.
 I remember coming here [to Boston] and my grandmother and aunt used to live in this building in Grove Hall, and there was a milk crate stuck up on a brick wall.
 We would play basketball with a soccer ball and a milk crate.
 That’s a common thing people do when you don’t have access to a hoop or a court.
 Then there’s also this idea that should you learn how to manipulate a basketball well enough or get good enough at basketball, that can be your socioeconomic ticket to a life where you won’t ever have to interact with a milk crate.

 AB: Where are you collecting them from?

 SD: A good amount just come from right outside [the studio building] where restaurants like the Beehive and Barcelona take out the trash.
 Even before this residency, I was walking around and collecting milk crates.
 I already had twelve stacked up in my house.
 I knew I wanted to collect them now and that I would figure out how to make it work later.
 I feel like kids will see them and understand them as a common thing.
 I feel like it makes the art more accessible to them beyond materials.
 I also work in a museum and I see who actually gets to come see art, what kids have access to it.
-There’s still a sort
+There’s still a sort of inaccessibility.

 AB: I go to a lot of museums and I see who comes and goes.
 It’s quite interesting.
 Every now and then you’ll see a bunch of people of color, but it’s because the museum is doing some sort of event targeted towards a specific community.